 Owner, Ivy's Simply Homemade

-Whether her clients need a quick, healthy bite for lunch or dinner already made for the whole family, Ivy’s offers prepared meal options.
-From staples like chicken parmesan and meatloaf to fancier dinners like scallop & shrimp stuffed sole with lobster cream sauce, Ivy’s truly caters to the interests of all palates and price points.
+Whether her clients need a quick, healthy lunch or dinner for the whole family, Ivy’s offers options from staples like chicken parmesan and meatloaf, to fancier dishes like scallop and shrimp stuffed-sole with lobster cream sauce.
+Her goal is to cater to clients of a variety of tastes and budgets.